Thursday, 11 December 2008

 Other Jobs

-If you can get hired in your own country and get transfered to Peru, all the better.
+If you can get hired in your own country and get transferred to Peru, all the better.
 You'll have a better salary and benefits.
-If you want to try to get a job while in Peru, checking El Comercio the local paper is good.
+If you want to try to get a job while in Peru, checking El Comercio is good.
 Contacts and connections help as well.
 Try going to Living in Peru and Expat Peru and seeing what kind of jobs are there.
 Jobs which cater to foreigners and rich Peruvians pay better.
 You could also work online, read Supplement Your Income Online.
-The type of jobs you can get here are endless: secretary, tour guide (see Amazing South America or Peru for Less) financial advisor.
+The type of jobs you can get here are endless: secretary, tour guide, (see Amazing South America or Peru for Less) financial advisor, and many more.
 You can even start your own business.

 You can find out more about the TEFL market in different cities across Peru by reading, Breaking into the TEFL Market in Peru.
 If you're new to teaching or TEFLing, you can find good tips at Learning about TEFLing and Teaching.
 Be sure to look at Know Before You Go as well so you know what to expect before you arrive in Peru.
 Even if you can’t arrange a job before you arrive, you should be able to secure one within a few weeks.